srobo/volunteer-emails/SR2022/2022-03-04-competition-signup-details.md

 Hi,

-As mentioned in a previous email, The [SR2022 Competition](https://studentrobotics.org/events/sr2022/competition/) event will be on the weekend of the 23rd April, in person at Southampton University.
+As mentioned in a previous email, the [SR2022 Competition](https://studentrobotics.org/events/sr2022/competition/) event will be on the weekend of the 23rd April, in person at Southampton University.

 We need some enthusiastic volunteers to help inspire the younger generation, and keep